-- Non-numerical values are ignored. - The new column is added at the right end.
+- Non-numerical values are ignored. - The By column takes account of case and whitespace in values. - The new column is added at the right end.
 You can change the column order with Reorder Cols and the column name with Rename Cols.